 When considering only those unigenes that are associated with one or more GO terms (n = 976 unigenes), this number is reduced to 112 significant DE unigenes assessed using uncorrected p-values, and 29 with q < 0.05.
 Of these 29, 12 are found in cambium and 17 are found in needle tissue.
 Blastx statistics for the DE unigenes can be found in Table 2 and Table 3.
 Across all ontologies, the cambium DE unigenes had 4 8 GO terms, ranging from 1—30 terms per unigene; the needle differentially expressed unigenes had 6 3 GO terms, ranging from 1—15 terms per unigene.
 More details on the GO terms assigned to needle and cambium DE unigenes can be found in Supplemental Table 1 and Supplemental Table 2.

 Table 2: Blastx results against UniProtKB for 12 DE unigenes from cambium tissue.
 Length describes the length of the unigene, e-value the minimum e-value across all hits and similarity is the Mean sum. is the mean similarity between the unigene and its annotated sequence.
+P. abies indicates the location in the genome for each unigene (contig [start, stop]).